thephpleague/commonmark/docs/1.0/upgrading.md

 ## `AdjoiningTextCollapser`

 The `AdjoiningTextCollapser` is an internal class used to combine multiple `Text` elements into one.
 If you were using this yourself (unlikely) you'll need to refer to its new name instead: `AdjacentTextMerger`.
 And if you previously used `collapseTextNodes()` you'll want to switch to using `mergeChildNodes()` instead.

+## References

+The `ReferenceParser` was moved into the `Reference` sub-namespace, so update your imports accordingly.